What is an Open Research Champion?

 How is the Champions programme managed?

 The Open Research Champions programme is central to the University’s Open Research Action Plan (2021-23), sponsored by the Committee for Open research and Research Integrity.
-The programme launched in April 2021 with the appointment of 19 Champions across nine University Schools.
+The programme launched in April 2021 and now includes 25 Champions in 13 University Schools and Technical Services.
 It is supported by the Research Engagement team in the Library.

 A small amount of funding is made available to Champions in each School to support Open Research activities, such as the organisation of workshops or attendance at training courses and events.